wilsomm3/wilsomm3.github.io/_pages/about.md

 ## Work Experience

 After getting my start in the medical device industry with an internship in Medtronic's spine division, I discovered a passion for the orthopedic field and the mechanical design of surgical instruments and implants.
-I then pursued an opportunity to learn the product managing side of a company at Medacta, USA while still developing my engineering design skills in CAD and rapid prototyping.
+I then pursued an opportunity to learn the product managing side of a company at Medacta USA while still developing my engineering design skills in CAD and rapid prototyping.
 I love to understand a design well enough to communicate its rationales and constraints to surgeons, allowing for a more seamless design process.

 * Summer 2022: Medtronic Spine Wise Intern (Memphis, TN)
 * Summer 2023: Medacta Product Management/Product Development Intern (Franklin, TN)